 Visa requirements vary depending on the nationality stated in your passport.

 Note: if travelling with child/ren see ‘Travel Advisory’ in FAQ

 Planning Your Safari

-When planning you not only need to decide what you would like to experience and how much time to allocate for each destination but as importantly what to avoid.
-Safaris, tours and experiences must be appropriately matched to satisfy both special interests and expectations, whether it’s specular scenery, adrenalin pumped activities, vibrant cultures, deluxe comforts or rustic camping.
-We encourage you to be involved in the planning process as the more we know about what you want to experience the greater your safari success.
+When planning you not only need to decide what you would like to experience but also how much time to allocate for each destination.
+Safaris, tours and experiences must be appropriately matched to satisfy both special interests and expectations, whether it’s spectacular scenery, conservation or adrenaline pumped activities, vibrant cultures, deluxe comforts or rustic camping.
+With this in mind we encourage you to be involved in the planning process as the more we know about your desired experience the greater your safari success.

 The difference between a great journey and an amazing journey is the planning, from the initial safari brief through to the completed itinerary.